bvenkatakarthik/bvenkatakarthik.github.io/menu/about.md

 **WHY ALL THIS?**

-(On a lighter note: Why does the notion of Why exist?)

 **THE BIRTH OF THE WORLD, as we know it**: [Link](https://en.wikipedia.org/wiki/Chronology_of_the_universe).

 Hi I am Karthik, a Math and AI enthusiast.